yogmel/advanced-javascript/README.md

 ---------------

 ## This
 This is a keyword which refers to the actual scope.
 Outside any function or block, in the DOM, `this` refers to `window`.
+In strict mode, `this` default value is undefined.

 Depending on the calling **context**, `this` value changes.